syntaxDuck/React-Food-Delivery-App/README.md

 # React Food Delivery App

 This project is a basic react app that implements the ability to pick from a list of menu items and add them to cart.
+Upon loading the application, a "Menu" is loaded from the backend to be displayed in a selection form, so users can add items to their cart.
 Once the desired items are added to the cart the user can then "submit" their order like you would do on a variety of food order app.
+The order is then sent off to the backend to be stored in a database.

 ## Motivation

+Developing this basic application was sparked by the desire to exercise the skills learned in a [Udemy React Course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) in which I have been learning how to develop and deploy React based applications.
+Many of the features/improvements that have been added or are planned (Seen in the project’s issues) are a result of progressing through this course and implementing the new features and design patters that are being introduced.

 # Application Stack
 ## FrontEnd